kshaffer/pypothesis/jekyllOutput.md

 > APIs are building blocks of software by definitionCompared with SaaS, by nature, they are platforms that allow development on top of them.It brings back the nature of “building block” that open source has and SaaS lost.API’s businesses focus on solving “smaller” problems but hard to crackFor that reason, there are higher chances that customers will trust an API provider for their core infrastructure.“If this is the only thing those guys do, there’s high chances they will do it better than myself”.

-This idea of APIs blending the best (business models) of open source and SaaS is intriguing. ([kris.shaffer](https://hypothes.is/stream?=user:kris.shaffer))
+This idea of APIs blending the best (business models) of open source and SaaS is intriguing.
+(Curated by [kris.shaffer](https://hypothes.is/stream?=user:kris.shaffer))

 <hr/>